underscoreio/underscoreio/src/html/_posts/2015-07-02-annihilators-in-scala.md

 The `and` method is equivalent to a "collapsed" applicative operation in the same way `refine` is a collapsed monad operation.
 In fact we can view `Annhilator` as an `Option` without the higher-kinded structure, with equivalent monadic and applicative operations that have been "lowered" from `F[_]` to `F`.
 I don't know of any other work that has studied these objects --- if you know of any please mention it in the comments.

+## Discussion

 Our structure is closely related to [refinement types][refinement-types] (at least as I understand them).
 A refinement type is a type along with a logical predicate that narrows the domain of the type.
 The `refine` operation merges the predicate with doing something based on the predicate result.
 This merging is, I think, necessary to represent the actual type refinement in Scala's type system.

-The refinement operations could well be extracted from `Annihilator` and made into their own separate type class.
+At this point I'm not convinced I have the right design for `Annihilator`, but it feels interesting enough to share.
+Note that `refine` is equivalent to `fold`, but the additional structure in an annihilator makes it possible to define `and` in terms of `refine`.
+It definitely does seem to me that this concept of a "lowered" `Option` is interesting.

 In the current design there is only a single `zero`.
 I briefly considered an alternate design that would allow multiple zeros, modelling them as a predicate `isZero`.
 This design is closer to refinement types, and is a better fit for, say, IEEE floating point numbers that have multiple representations of NaN, the natural zero on that type.
 It would be interesting to explore this design further.